acceleratedscience/openad-model-helm-template/examples/dockerfiles/README.md

    - Should be used only when BuildKit secrets are not available
    - Consider using OpenShift's secrets management for production

+3. **OpenShift PAT Dockerfile**
+   - Github PAT is passed as environment variables during the build.
+   - These variables are not persisted in the final image layers due to the multi-stage build.
+   - This method relies on the security of the OpenShift build environment and its secret management.

 ## Best Practices

 1. Always use multi-stage builds to minimize final image size